plrguez/NBlood/od-assets/readme.pcexhumed.txt

 OD port try to detect the resolution to use, if it is not detected then 320x240 resolution is used.

-RetroFW a 320x240 resolution is used by default.
+For RetroFW a 320x240 resolution is used by default.

+There is no menu option to change video options.
 You can set the video resolution editing the file '$HOME/.config/pcexhumed/pcexhumed.cfg'.

 Sound
 -----